Skip to content

 Agents

 • Agent.
-(Agent BC, phase 8f-a) Config-only aggregate naming a configured LLM agent: kind (free-form AgentKind), name, version, model_ref, prompt_template_id, capabilities, tools, budget.
+(Agent BC) Config-only aggregate naming a configured agent, LLM-backed or rule-based: kind (free-form AgentKind), name, version, model_ref, prompt_template_id, capabilities, tools, budget.
 FSM Defined → Versioned ⇄ Suspended → Deprecated.
 Agent.id is shared with Access BC's Actor.id for the same agent (cross-BC atomic via EventStore.append_streams; every Agent.id is also an Actor.id with kind="agent").
+Five agents are seeded: two LLM (RunDebriefer, CautionDrafter) and three deterministic (RunSupervisor, CautionPromoter, ClearanceExpirer).

 • CautionDrafter.
-Second registered Agent.
+Second registered Agent; LLM, passive.
 Subscribes to terminal Run events; proposes a Caution (5-choice enum: NoAction / ProposeNotice / ProposeCaution / ProposeWarning / ProposeSupersede) and promotes via promote_caution_proposal (writes Caution BC events directly via EventStore.append_streams).

 Calibration